dspaxton/Security-Workshop/README.md

 1. Browse to the [AWS IAM](https://console.aws.amazon.com/iam/home?region=eu-west-2) console.
 2. Click **Users** in the left navigation.
-3. Click on the user you identified in the GuardDuty finding and email notifications (**GuardDuty-Example-Compromised-Simulated**).
+3. Click on the user you identified in the GuardDuty finding and email notifications (**Security-Workshop-Compromised-Simulated**).
 4. Click the **Security Credentials** tab.
 5. Under **Access Keys**, find the Access Key ID you identified in the finding and click **Make Inactive**.